 In Brazil, however, the trajectory began to overturn in 2004.
-Yearly deforestation in the nation that comprises approximately two-thirds of the Amazon’s forested land decreased by about 80% between then and the early 2010s.
+Yearly deforestation in the nation, which comprises approximately two-thirds of the Amazon’s forested land, decreased by about 80% between then and the early 2010s.

 Steadily increasing law enforcement, satellite surveillance, environmental activist pressure, commercial and public sector endeavors, additional conservation areas, and macroeconomic changes contributed to the reduction.

 Nonetheless, the trend in Brazil is not shared by other Amazon territories, where deforestation has increased tremendously since 2000.